reckbo/reckbo.github.io/_posts/2015-10-11-A-Computer-Science-Perspective-Helps.md

 objects (Wells 1995).
 This will help distinguish them from their concrete representations.

-Here are some examples of abstractions and their representations:
+Here are some examples of abstractions and their representations (Tao 2015):

 - Math objects are encoded as sets of sets of
 ... sets in Zermelo-Fraenkel set theory (e.g the Kuratowski construction of an ordered pair is $$\{\{a\}, \{a,b\}\}$$).